The Mindfulness Based Stress Reduction

-(Partial scholarships may be possible on a space-available basis for those who would be otherwise unable to pay at this rate; contact the instructor to request a scholarship.
-Please note that scholarship opportunities are not offered as a 'discount', but as an offering of the practice to individuals with limited financial resources.
+(Flexible scholarship rates: contact the instructor to request a scholarship.
+Please note that scholarship opportunities are not provided as a 'discount', but as an offering of the practice of Mindfulness to individuals with limited financial resources who would otherwise be unable to attend.
 Those seeking continuing education for professional certifications are not eligible for scholarship assistance.)

-Program costs include: book (Full Catastrophe Living, by Jon Kabat-Zinn), practice CDs, course workbook.
+Program costs include: book (Full Catastrophe Living, by Jon Kabat-Zinn), MP3 guided meditations, course workbook.

 Continuing Education (CE): 26 CE credits available for an additional $50. (+ $2 for Credit Card payments) This program is co-sponsored by The Spiritual Competency Resource Center (SCRC) to provide Continuing Education for Mental Health professionals and Nurses.
 Please click the link to find out more about CE hours/credit.

-Cancellation policy: Full refund up until the Orientation session.
-No refunds after the Orientation session date.
-In special circumstances (family emergencies, etc) if unable to complete the full program the opportunity to retake at another time within a year of the original program may be offered on a space-available basis.
+Cancellation policy: Refund minus 5% credit processing fee until 24 hours after Orientation Class.
+No refunds 24 hours after the Orientation session date.
+In special circumstances (family emergencies, illness, etc) if unable to complete the full program the opportunity to retake at another time within a year of the original program may be offered on a space-available basis.

-Please note that the MBSR course does not qualify one to teach or provide a certification of any kind.
+Please note that the MBSR course does not qualify anyone to teach and does not provide a certification.
 It is, however, the first step required in becoming an MBSR teacher; to teach the practice one should have a fully developed and integrated practice of their own, and the MBSR program is one of the most effective programs for developing an embodied practice.

 This is NOT a 'drop-in' program: